wandb/docs/docs/guides/hosting/manage-users.md

 W&B maps Group SCIM API endpoints to W&B teams because of the similarity between groups and W&B teams.
 :::

-#### Custom Role SCIM API
+#### Custom role SCIM API
-[Custom Role SCIM API](./scim.md#role-resource) allows for managing custom roles, including creating, listing, or updating custom roles in an organization.
+[Custom role SCIM API](./scim.md#role-resource) allows for managing custom roles, including creating, listing, or updating custom roles in an organization.

 :::info
 Delete a custom role within a W&B organization with the `DELETE Role` endpoint. **Use it with caution**.
-The predefined role from which the custom role inherited will now be inherited by all users assigned the custom role before the operation.
+The predefined role from which the custom role inherited is now assigned to all users that were assigned the custom role before the operation.

 Update the inherited role for a custom role with the `PUT Role` endpoint.
-This operation doesn't affect any of the existing i.e. non-inherited custom permissions in the custom role.
+This operation doesn't affect any of the existing, that is, non-inherited custom permissions in the custom role.
 :::

 ### W&B Python SDK API